Swimming Victoria Awards are listed below. If you would like to know the past recipients of these awards please contact the office.

 Any individual member may submit a nomination for a Service Award.

-To be nominated it is expected that the nominee will have provided service direct to the Association for at least 12 years, over and above normal club and/or district service; examples of appropriate service:
+To be nominated it is expected that the nominee will have provided service direct to the Association for at least 12 years, over and above normal club and/or district service; examples of appropriate service include but are not limited to:

 (a) Technical Official of SV